End User Agreement

 Dispute with us or your card issuer

 If you used a credit card or debit card as the payment method for a transaction through your AO Pay account and you are dissatisfied with the transaction, you may be entitled to dispute the transaction with your card issuer.
-Applicable card chargeback rights may be broader than those available to you under AO Pay’s Buyer Protect program.
-For example, if you dispute a transaction with your card issuer, you may be able to recover amounts you paid for unsatisfactory items even if they don’t qualify for protection under a Not as Described claim with us.
+Applicable card chargeback rights may be broader than those available to you with AO Pay.

-You must choose whether to pursue a dispute with AO Pay under our Buyer Protect program, or to pursue the dispute with your card issuer.
+You must choose whether to pursue a dispute with AO Pay, or to pursue the dispute with your card issuer.
 You can’t do both at the same time or seek a double recovery.
 If you pursue a dispute/claim with us and you also pursue a dispute for the same transaction with your card issuer, we’ll close your dispute/claim with us.
 This won’t affect the dispute process with your card issuer.
 In addition, if you pursue a dispute with your card issuer, you cannot pursue a dispute/claim with us later.

 If you choose to dispute a transaction with AO Pay and we decide against you, you can seek to pursue the dispute with your card issuer later.
 If AO Pay does not make a final decision on your claim until after your card issuer’s deadline for filing a dispute, and because of our delay you recover less than the full amount you would have been entitled to recover from the card issuer, we will reimburse you for the remainder of your loss (minus any amount you have already recovered from the seller or your card issuer).
 Before contacting your card issuer or filing a dispute with AO Pay, you should contact the seller to attempt to resolve your issue in accordance with the seller’s return policy.